 Introduces and sensitizes students to the major concepts of cultural diversity, race, ethnicity, national origin, gender, age, class, sexual orientation, physical and mental abilities, pluralism and conflicts caused by ethnocentrism, discrimination and prejudice.
 Explores the relationship and intersection between these major concepts and social work practices and policies.
 Emphasizes the examination of major ethnic groups as well as other social groupings based on such factors as gender, religion, national origin, age, sexual orientation, physical and mental abilities, and other differences in human populations.
-Evaluates the common elements of oppressions and prejudicial and discriminator practices from both micro and macro theoretical frames of reference.
+Evaluates the common elements of oppressions and prejudicial and discriminatory practices from both micro and macro theoretical frames of reference.
 Explores the application of the ecological perspective, generalist and problem-solving process.
-Prerequisites: SOWK?200, sophomore standing or permission of instructor.
+Prerequisites: SOWK 200, sophomore standing or permission of instructor.
 Four hours per week.

 BASIC INTERVIEWING: SKILLS AND TECHNIQUES

 Develop basic interviewing skills for assessing, goal setting and intervention for use in home service and social work settings.
 Emphasizes skill application with diverse populations.
 Prerequisite: Junior standing.
 Two hours per week.

 SOCIAL WORK PRACTICE I

 Prepares students for a generalist approach to social work practice with individuals.
 Emphasizes knowledge, values, ethics and skills needed to develop effective helping relationships.
 Includes basic theories for intervention with focus on micro level problem solving and basic interview skills.
 Prerequisites: Admission to professional program.
 Three hours per week with enhancement.